dotanuki-labs/android-oss-cves-research/README.md

 which writes the `aggregated-results.json` file at our **android-oss-cves-research** folder.

 After that we are ready to interpret the results.
-The criteria here is : we want to figure out if some vulnerable dependency
+The criteria here is quite simple : we want to figure out if some vulnerable dependency harms user in the end, ie it :

-- Opens security breaches at network level of the Android app
+- opens security breaches at network level of the Android app
-- Fails at cryptography operations
+- fails at cryptography operations
-- Messes with data manipulation
+- messes with user's privacy
-- Allow remote code execution
+- allows remote code execution
-- Exploits runtime corruptions
+- allows *runtime* corruptions
 - etc